-In order to build bridges of collaborations and empowerment from Berlin to Hyderabad, enpact implemented the PDL programme in 2019.
-The program Female Entrepreneurship in Berlin and India (FEBI) put a focus on the support of women founders.
+In order to build bridges of collaboration and empowerment from Berlin to Hyderabad, enpact implemented the PDL program in 2019.
+The program Female Entrepreneurship in Berlin and India (FEBI) put focus on the support of women founders.
 The goal was to accompany the development and growth of women-led companies in both regions through networking, training, and delegation trips.

 It consisted of two modules that comprised in-depth sessions on general program design as well as implementation topics, such as project idea development, stakeholder mapping, access to funding, networking, and monitoring.

 It started with a three-week application period during which 42 applications were received.
 15 applicants were shortlisted for interviews, where the top 10 were selected.
 They formed a fairly diverse group from seven Indian cities: Two of the participants were from New Delhi, three from Bangalore, and five from Mumbai, Jaipur, Nagpur, Hyderabad, and Mathura.